English Language Learners

 The district’s K-12 ELL program is designed to develop competency in English as rapidly as possible in order to provide a language base for the regular curriculum.
 The program focuses on developing oral proficiency with the integration of reading and writing as the student progresses through the various stages involved in learning a new language.

 As part of our registration process for new students, parents must respond to questions regarding the student’s first language.
 If the first language is anything other than English, the student is referred to the ELL program staff for testing.
-Access to the ELL program is determined by a student’s score on the Washington State English Language Proficiency Assessment (WELPA -Placement), upon entry into school.
+Access to the ELL program is determined by a student’s score on the English Language Proficiency Assessment for the 21st Century (ELPA21) upon entry into school.

-Students who score as Beginner, Intermediate, or Advanced qualify for ELL services.
-English Language Learner students are taught by teachers trained in ELL methodology who provide specialized instruction.
-In accordance with state law, students exit from ELL when they score as Transitional on the WELPA.
+Students who score as Emerging or Progressing qualify for ELL services.
+English Language Learner students are taught by teachers trained in ELL methodology who provide specialized instruction in English language development.
+In accordance with state law, students exit from ELL when they score Proficient on the ELPA21 annual assessment.

 ELL Frequently Asked Questions